-A team of students will be responsible for organizing the discussion of readings during each class session.
-These students, working together, are responsible for:
+One or more students will be responsible for organizing the discussion of readings during each class session.
+These students are responsible for:

 - Preparing a "seminar paper," to be distributed via http://sakai.unc.edu to the rest of the class no later than 12:00 noon the day before class; and - Organizing and directing class discussion of the readings for the class.